-Your information held by credit reference agencies may be linked to people who are associated with you, such as your business partners, and their information may be linked with their partners or members of their household.
+Your information held by credit reference agencies may be linked to people who are associated with you, such as your partner or other members of your household.
 These linked records are called associated records.
-Any enquiry we make to a credit reference agency may be answered from both your record and any associated records.
-Two people's records will be associated with each other when:
+Any enquiry we make to a credit reference agency may be answered from both your own record and any associated records.
+Another person's record will be associated with yours when:

-- they make a joint application. - you or they tell us about a financial association with another person (for example, that they are a business partner); or - the credit reference agencies already have existing associated records.
+- you are making a joint application - · you hold a joint credit account - · you tell us about a financial association with another person (for example, that they are your business partner); or - the credit reference agencies already have existing associated records.

 An associated record will be taken into account for all future applications made by either or both of you.
-It continues until one of you makes a successful application for the credit reference agencies to file a 'disassociation', which allows your information to no longer be linked.
+The association continues until one of you makes a successful application for the credit reference agencies to file a 'disassociation', which allows your information to no longer be linked.
 You can check for any associations by getting your credit record direct from the credit reference agencies.

-We and fraud prevention agencies may also share your personal data with law-enforcement agencies to detect, investigate and prevent crime.
+We and fraud prevention agencies may also share your personal data with law enforcement agencies to detect, investigate and prevent crime.
 If fraud is detected, you could be refused certain services or finance.